 To be honest, I have no business baking or developing recipes right now.
 There is so much to do- unpacking, organizing, cleaning, keeping two small humans alive, you know the drill.
 But I just can’t help myself.
 How else will I know if my new ovens work?

 Because of my aforementioned time constraints, I wanted to develop a quick and easy recipe that’s also (duh) delicious.
 And these little strawberry pecan jam bars did the trick!
 Kind of dessert-y, kind of snack-y, kind of breakfast-y: really any time of day is a good time to bite into one of these bars.
 These are kind of like an elevated, souped up version of a Nutrigrain bar.
 But in cookie form?
-And drizzled with glaze.
 Let me explain.

 Happy baking, friends!